CAMERA GEAR & TOOLS

 Other Useful Tools

-To make searching on my computer easier and make it clearer for my customers, I change the original names of the files.
+To make searching on my computer easier and make it more transparent for my customers, I change the original names of the files.
 I use the following format: NG_year-month_Town_Street_012345 (NG are my initials).
 The picture number remains the same, so I can quickly find the original RAW files.

 It's a hassle to change all the file names manually.
 For Mac users, there is a super convenient tool — and free! — called NameChanger.
 In NameChanger, you’re able to change the names of the files inside an entire folder all at once.
 I’ve been looking for a similar program for Windows, which I obviously cannot test.
 You could take a look at Advanced Renamer and Bulk Rename Utility — it will cost you nothing anyway!